Products & Solutions

 The SPE delivers a decisive advantage compared with bus systems or analogue current/voltage interfaces, as can still be found in the field level today.
 This makes the field level smart and simplifies the parameter setting, initialisation and programming.
 The set-up, operation and maintenance of equipment becomes more efficient and more cost-effective.
 SPE in machines, robots and in rail technology also help to save weight and space.
 The complete wiring is simpler and also considerably faster to install.

-End-to-end compatibility of devices, cables and connectors is a prerequisite for the widespread use and consequently the successful marketing of SPE technology.
+The prerequisite for large-scale use and successful marketing of SPE technology is the consistent compatibility of devices, cables and connectors.
 This is ensured by the international standardisation (ISO/IEC and IEEE 802.3).
 At the beginning of 2018, there was a selection process held internationally by ISO/IEC for the cabling and the selection of a standardised SPE mating face, in which more than 20 international expert committees participated.
-Two mating faces have prevailed in this selection process:
+Two connector faces emerged from this selection process as the preferred choice:

 - For building cabling, the mating face according to IEC 63171-1: this mating face is based on the proposal of the company CommScope and is known under the synonym variant 1 (LC style) for M1I1C1E1 environments

 - The mating face according to IEC 63171-6 (formerly IEC 61076-3-125) for industrial and industry-related applications: this mating face is based on HARTING's proposal, is specially designed for use in up to M3I3C3E3 environmental conditions, and is known as variant 2 (industrial style).
 This SPE connector design can achieve 1 GBit/s for shorter distances and 10 MBit/sec for longer distances.
 It has mating faces that are plug-compatible with each other.